The secret life of… fat cells

 White fat produces and releases (or synthesises) different adipocytokines, including:

-3. Adipsin: has a novel role as a regulator of bone marrow fat and, consequently, overall bone health.
+Adipsin: generally considered pro-inflammatory, and has a novel role as a regulator of bone marrow fat and, consequently, overall bone health.
 It also controls blood glucose levels and insulin sensitivity.
-However, adipsin may link increased fat mass and dysregulated fat cells with cardiometabolic diseases.
+High levels of adipsin is associated with increased fat mass and may contribute to cardiometabolic disease through promoting insulin resistance and inflammation.

-Brown fat also synthesises different adipocytokines, including:
+Brown fat synthesises different adipocytokines, including:

 Fat Cells and Metabolism